axisgroup/evaluation-toolkit/1. Following best practices/README.md

 ### Context matters

+++ rephrase

 People need context and explanation to understand new and unfamiliar events.
 Providing data without text, labels, or instruction is the difference between a chef presenting a gourmet meal and fishmonger throwing a mackerel at your head.
 Letting the data speak for itself can be a recipe for misinterpretation and confusion.

 ### Flexibility

 Build in flexibility to allow the dashboard to become relevant for different users but also **provide good defaults**.
 The most common way to allow users to customize the dashboard is by defining the scope of the data using filters.
 Other options include designingthe dashboard to let users save the view they’ve configured or offering easy ways to tag or highlight particularlyrelevant information.

+### Current Selections/ Visibility of system status

+The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
+Eg. Keeping users updates with current selections applied to the data so they know they are looking at a filtered dataset.

 ### Actionability